bao-project/bao-docs/source/development/misra.rst

 ---------------------------------

-Every project shall instantiate the :ref:`CI<ci_repo>` :code:`misra-check` Make rule that takes care of running all the necessary MISRA checks.
+Every project shall instantiate the :ref:`CI<ci_repo>` :code:`misra-check` Make rule that takes care of running all the necessary :term:`MISRA` checks.
 For example, for checking compliance for the *qemu-aarch64-virt* platform:

   .. code-block:: shell